sisl/Contrail/docs/source/tutorial.rst

 Saving
 ======================

-Contrail allows users to save both generated data sets (.dat) and previously used generation models (.json).
+Contrail allows users to save both generated data sets (generated_waypoints.dat) and previously used generation models (generated_model.json).

+Refer to :ref:`_waypoint-overview` for the structure of a waypoint file.
-You can refer to THIS DOC for what a generation model is and how it is structured.
+Refer to :ref:` _model-overviewfor` for the structure of a generation model file.

 Steps to Save Waypoints and Models:
 -------------------------------------